 As of lately, cryptocurrencies have been the craze when it comes to online money transfers.
-The lack of transfer fees and complete anonymity allowed bitcoin as well as other cryptocurrencies to rise to popularity.
+The lack of transfer fees and complete anonymity allowed bitcoin and other cryptocurrencies to rise to popularity.

 Another reason why bitcoin has gained so much traction lately is the lack of centralized control over transactions.
-Each one is approved by the entire blockchain and thus is nearly foolproof.
+The entire blockchain approves each one and thus is nearly foolproof.
 It is a simple yet ingenious way of passing information from A to B in a fully automated and safe manner.
 One party to a transaction initiates the process by creating a block.
-This block is verified by thousands, perhaps millions of computers distributed around the net.
+Thousands verify this block, perhaps millions of computers distributed around the net.

-The verified block is added to a chain, which is stored across the net, creating not just a unique record, but a unique record with a unique history.
+The verified block is added to a chain stored across the net, creating a unique record and a unique record with a unique history.
 Falsifying a single record would mean falsifying the entire chain in millions of instances.
 That is virtually impossible.
 Bitcoin uses this model for monetary transactions, but it can be deployed in many other ways.

 Blockchain as a service

 For offering the benefits of blockchain-based services to a wider audience, the technology has started being offered in the cloud as a service business model.
-On the operational front, it is more or less similar to the SaaS, PaaS, and IaaS models which enables using cloud-based apps and storage.
+On the operational front, it is more or less similar to the SaaS, PaaS, and IaaS models, which enable using cloud-based apps and storage.

-The only limitation of the BaaS solution for business is that it asks for a certain level of centralization since the transactions have to be funneled through the host's blockchain services.
+The only limitation of the BaaS solution for business is that it asks for a certain centralization level since the transactions have to be funnelled through the host's blockchain services.
 And because the answer to how blockchain is used in business lies at the center of decentralization, companies tend to be wary of its adoption.

 It is the responsibility of a Blockchain-as-a-Service operator to keep blockchain infrastructure running.
 A BaaS operator also takes care of the activities like proper allocation of resources, bandwidth management, and hosting requirements.
-Using a BaaS model, clients can focus more on their core areas and the functionality of their blockchain without worrying about performance and infrastructure-related issues.
+Using a BaaS model, clients can focus more on their core areas and their blockchain's functionality without worrying about performance and infrastructure-related issues.